Minneo03/Minneo03/README.md

--  Hi, I’m @Minneo03
+-  Hi, I’m Ryan Minneo
--  I’m interested in Unity Projects and Game Jams
+-  I’m interested in learning the ins and outs of Java programming
--  I’m currently learning Unity
+-  I’m currently taking Data Structures along with Probability and Statistics
--  I’m looking to collaborate on Unity
 -  How to reach me: ryanminneo03@gmail.com

 <!---